AndratSejal/Movie-Recommendation_System/README.md

 similarity.pkl
 movue_list.pkl

-This two are large file so download manully after creating the model from
+This two are large file so download manully after creating the model from Movie_Recommendation_System.ipynb